brugr9/UEPluginIntegrationTool/README.md

 ### 2.2.
 Actors

-PUB-/SUB-Socket Actors may be added to a map by drag’n’drop from 'Place Actors' panel.
+PUB-Socket and SUB-Socket Actors may be added to a map by drag'n'drop from 'Place Actors' panel.
 Please consider: There is no sprite shown in the viewport but the actor is listed in the world outliner.

-Screenshot of Module NextGenMsg Actors `NNG PUB-Socket` and `NNG SUB-Socket` listed in Unreal Editor, tab 'Place Actors', category 'All Classes':
+Screenshot of Actors `NNG PUB-Socket` and `NNG SUB-Socket` listed in Unreal Editor, tab 'Place Actors', category 'All Classes':

 ![Screenshot of Module NextGenMsg Actors](Docs/ScreenshotActors.jpg "Screenshot of Module NextGenMsg Actors")